 Construction and Building Inspectors inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
 Inspections may be general in nature or may be limited to a specific area, such as electrical systems or plumbing.

-Building Inspectors with little to no experience tend to make between $34800 and $44490 while the more experienced ones make over $73560 per year.
+Construction and Building Inspectors with little to no experience tend to make between $35440 and $45920 while the more experienced ones can earn over $77400 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Building Inspector is to move to a higher paying state like AK.
-Right now, the highest paying states for Building Inspectors are AK, CA, DC, NV and CT.
+One of the easiest ways to increase your salary as a Construction and Building Inspector is to move to a higher paying state like CA. Right now, the highest paying states for Construction and Building Inspectors are CA, ND, AK, DC and WA.

-3 other factors that can increase your salary as A Building Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Construction and Building Inspector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Building Inspectors what degree they had when they got the job and most of them said they had a Certificate followed by Bachelors degree.
+We asked other Construction and Building Inspectors what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a Bachelor’s Degree.

 Pros and Cons